 If you want a basic checking account with no monthly maintenance fee, or an interest-earning checking account, we've got the options that are right for you.

-There are different types of APRs that may apply depending upon how you use your credit card.
+Different types of APRs may apply depending on how you use your credit card.
 How you use your card and how quickly you pay off your balance can both affect the amount of interest on your card, so it’s important to keep up with your payments.
 The APR options will vary based on both the card and the financial institution.
 For example, at Huntington, you can choose to earn rewards or a lower APR on a Voice Credit Card®.

 Some people think that the terms “APR” and “interest rate” are one and the same thing.
 However, the APR for closed-end credit (like a mortgage loan) may include other items such as certain closing costs.
 Once you understand what APR means, you can make better-informed decisions to help you manage your finances.